-If your phone isn’t going to work overseas, or you can’t get it unlocked, you still have a few options for using it when you travel!
+If your phone won’t work overseas, or you can’t get it unlocked, you still have a few options for using it when you travel!
 You can do the following:

 - Only use Wi-Fi — Your smartphone will still connect over Wi-Fi just fine, so replace calling with Skype or Google Voice, SMS with WhatsApp, and download a bunch of offline travel apps to use when you’re away from a signal.
 You’ll be surprised how well that approach can work, and not getting notifications all the time is quite refreshing.